Captains of Industry: Textile Mill Owners and Managers

 In 1884, Barrows built the WLC’s modern Mill No. 4, the first one-story, electrified mill in the United States.
 At the time, it was the largest one-story building in the world.
 From the collections of the Windham Textile and History Museum.

-The Willimantic Linen Company’s wooden Mill No. 3, shown above in an early 20th-century photo, The mill was constructed in 1845 by the builder Lloyd Baldwin, who built many of Willimantic’s early buildings, for the Welles company, which used it to manufacture cotton thread.
+The Willimantic Linen Company’s wooden Mill No. 3, shown above in an early 20th-century photo, was located in the Willimantic mill neighborhood known as Down Sodom.
+The mill was constructed in 1845 by the builder Lloyd Baldwin, who built many of Willimantic’s early buildings, for the Welles company, which used it to manufacture cotton thread.
 It was constructed on the site of the 1822 Richmond mill, the first textile mill built in Willimantic.
 In 1858 the mill was purchased by Austin Dunham, who was also a co-owner of the Willimantic Linen Company.
 In 1877 the WLC acquired the building and renamed it Mill No. 3.
 The American Thread Company bought in in 1898.
 It was demolished in 1926 to make room for the American Thread Company’s electrical generating plant.

 In 1915 the American Thread Company turned the old Windham County Fairgrounds, adjacent to Mill No. 3, into a park for its workers, and for the larger Willimantic community.
 The park had baseball fields, tennis courts, and other facilities.
 The park was another example of industrial paternalism.
 Today, it is operated by the town of Windham.
 Photo by Stephanie Conforti, from the collections of the Windham Textile and History Museum.